JeffreyYzh/Personalization_Evaluation_Tools/README.md

-## Evluation Tools for Personalized Image Generation
+## Evaluation Tools for Personalized Image Generation
 This is the evaluation toolkit for NeurIPS 2024 paper [RectifID: Personalizing Rectified Flow with Anchored Classifier Guidance](https://arxiv.org/abs/2405.14677).
 ### Set up
 Our code mainly bases on [CelebBasis](https://github.com/ygtxr1997/CelebBasis).
 We use their environment to initialize.